atharaq/atharaq.github.io/calc-1-f22/lesson4.md

 This function is continuous at every point from $x = -1$ to $x = 1$, and is not defined anywhere else.
 Should we exclude that from being continuous?

 Over the years, mathematicians have settled on this definition as a result of studying, carefully, what makes functions like $\frac{1}{x}$ different from functions like $\sqrt{1 - x^2}$.
-It turns out that both have the same "continuity" properties everywhere they are defined: if you want to zoom in on one, individual point, you could that *part* of the graph without picking up your pen.
+It turns out that both have the same "continuity" properties everywhere they are defined: if you want to zoom in on one, individual point, you could draw that *part* of the graph without picking up your pen.
 The issue is with the **domains**: we rarely think about the domains of the function, but it turns out that to say "you can draw the graph of $f(x)$ without picking up your pen", you are **not** just talking about continuity.
 You are also saying that your domain is connected (it doesn't have a hole in it): a property that has nothing to do with functions.

 This is a subtle point, and I don't necessarily expect you to think deeply about all of this, but just note that continuity of a function does **not** actually mean that you can draw the graph of the function without picking up your pen.
 It just means the definition we gave: that at each point in the domain, limits exist and are equal to the value of the function.